Love Island: Here's when Casa Amor is and when it's due to end this series

-Love Island 2023: When is Casa Amor on Love Island?
-What is it, and when does it end?
+Love Island 2023: When does Casa Amor end on Love Island?
+What is it, and when did it start?

 Here’s when Casa Amor is happening and when it’s expected to end on Winter Love Island 2023